westagram/marqeta-assignment/README.md

 ## Run the Automation:

-To run the automation, follow the following steps:
+To run the automation, follow the following steps:<br />
-    - Install python version 3 and pip in your machine.
+    - Install python version 3 and pip in your machine.<br />
-    - Install RobotFramework by opening the command line and enter *pip install robotframework* (for more detail, visit https://robotframework.org/)
+    - Install RobotFramework by opening the command line and enter *pip install robotframework* (for more detail, visit https://robotframework.org/)<br />
-    - In the command line, navigate through the testing folder and run the execution *robot -A argfile.txt robotfile.robot*
+    - In the command line, navigate through the testing folder and run the execution *robot -A argfile.txt robotfile.robot*<br />
     - The output of the test will write/overwrite in the */Output* folder.
-Open up its *log.html* file to check its output.
+Open up its *log.html* file to check its output.<br />

 ## Test Library: